data-preservation-programs/singularity/docs/en/README.md

 Singularity allows clients to import a Filecoin wallet using private keys and associate multiple wallets with datasets.
 It regularly checks datacap of each wallet to load balance between different wallets.

-Singularity also supports remote signer so the client can keep their wallet private key known only to them.
+Singularity also supports remote signing so the client can keep their wallet private key outside of the system.